- As low as $136/Night

 Forget your worries in this serene space.

 Located on 5-acres of secluded wooded land with broad gardens.
 This peaceful space is on the second floor above a detached garage.
-The cavernous area was newly refurbished: includes a kitchenette and bathroom.
+The cavernous area was freshly refurbished: includes a kitchenette and bathroom.
 Private entry through gated courtyard.
 Central HVAC; new King bed and TV; Pool.
 LGBTQ welcome.

 Driving times: 25 min. to Hunting Is.
 St. Park and Parris Island; 15 min. to historic downtown Beaufort.